odcambc/gyoza/README.md

 1. Use `git clone` to clone this repository
 2. a) If you are on a machine with `conda`, install snakemake in a virtual environment with the following lines (or equivalent):
 ```
-mamba create -c conda-forge -c bioconda -n DMS-snake snakemake
+conda create env --file=env.yml
-mamba activate DMS-snake
+conda activate DMS-snake
 ```
-2. b) If you are on a machine without `conda` (e.g. DRAC servers), create a virtual environment with `snakemake`, `pandas` and the plugin mentioned in step 3:
+2. b) If you are on a machine without `conda` (e.g. DRAC servers), create a virtual environment with `snakemake`, `pandas` and the plugin to send to SLURM

 *work in progress*
 ```